Medical oncology leaders in blood cancers

 Intravenous (IV) infusion is the most common form of chemotherapy followed by oral medication therapy.
 In all cases, chemotherapy is closely monitored by the medical oncology team, so that symptoms and pain can be managed most effectively.

 There are many types of cancer drugs for different types of cancer.
 The medical oncologists work closely with oncology trained pharmacists to develop a medication regimen that is personalized for your specific type and stage of cancer.
 The location of the cancer also matters.
 All of these factors plus personal medical history determines the specific medicine(s), the strength (dosage), and frequency of your chemotherapy sessions.

 In some cases, combination medical oncology therapies are used to attack the cancer cells.

 In Indiana, we work with you to provide care that is close to home.
 Your Ascension St. Vincent care team provides home health care, nutrition counseling and extensive cancer care support services.

 Ascension St. Vincent Hospital - Indianapolis

-Ascension St. Vincent Indianapolis serves the greater Indianapolis metropolitan area with hospital care, Level I Trauma Center and Transplant Center.
+Ascension St. Vincent Indianapolis delivers personalized hospital care, Level I Trauma Center, comprehensive stroke center and Transplant Center.

 Ascension St. Vincent Anderson